digital-product-jam-2024/.github/profile/README.md

 We encourage you to ask questions and discuss technical issues with your classmate and the course staff.
 You can do that on the
 [discussion forum for the course](https://github.com/digital-product-jam-2024/course/discussions).

+## Office hours

+If you need help with any of the course materials, you can attend office hours.
+Office hours are held on Zoom, and you can join at any time during the hour.
+You can also ask questions on the [discussion forum for the course](https://github.com/digital-product-jam-2024/course/discussions).

+**Wednesday 16:00 - 17:00**

 ## Assignments

 The majority of the grading of the course is related to team work.
 However, there are a number of assignments related to software development, where you are graded individually.
 These assignments must be submitted in the following way:

 - All code must be commited to *your own* code repository (which is either a "copy" or a "fork" of an original codebase for the assignment), hosted on GitHub
 - The application must be deployed and accessible via a public URL (this will happen automatically if Vercel is configured correctly for your application, but you should also verify on a per-assignment basis)
-- On completion, submit your task by adding a comment with the following information to the open issue for the task [here](https://github.com/digital-product-jam-2024/tasks/issues):
+- On completion, submit your task by adding a comment with the following information to the open issue for the task [here](https://github.com/digital-product-jam-2024/course/issues):
   - the URL to your GitHub repository
   - the public URL of the working application
 - All tasks must be submitted by end of day on the Tuesday before the class (class is on Wednesday)